Make Your Logs Work for You

 logger.addFilter(LogFilter())

-The filtering called above will log only event messages containing the specified keyword.
-You can also filter by specifying the level of log message with just six lines of code in Python.
-The code can look like this:
+The filtering implementation above will log only event messages containing the specified keyword.
+You can also filter by specifying the level of log message with just a few lines of code in Python.
+For example, to log only ERROR messages, do this:

 import logging